 12. Don’t be shy about special requests

 Ask to swap chips for a salad with your main course or vegetables with balsamic vinegar instead of in butter.
 (Unless, of course, you want them – in which case, track and enjoy!)

 There’s no prize for finishing your food.
-Stop when you’re satisfied, not when you’re stuffed (ask for a container for leftovers).
-Put your napkin on your plate to signal you’re finished.
+Stop when you’re satisfied, not when you’re stuffed.
+Ask for a takeaway container for leftovers which staff will usually organise for you.

 Creamy dressings, croutons, bacon, avocado, nuts, and seeds are flavoursome but high in Points; a little goes a long way.
 Ask for them on the side so you can add as little or as much as you want.

 Remember to enjoy yourself, that’s most important!
 If you want it, and it’s worth it to you, get it and love every bite!
 And if you go over, it’s OK.
 It’s what you do next that matters most.